Codecademy/docs/content/python/concepts/requests-methods/terms/put/put.md

 ---
 Title: "requests.put()"
-Description: "Python's requests module comes with a method for making a "put" request to a web server; it returns a response object."
+Description: "Python's requests module comes with a method for making a &apos;put&apos; request to a web server; it returns a response object."
 Subjects:
   - "Data Science"
 Tags: